krampus-nuggets/framed/README.md

 FRAMED is a simple tool for converting a video file to individual frames.
 This tool was created for processing videos into frames so that the images can be fed into **labelImg** for image annotation.
 The processed images will then be ready for ingest when training with **YOLO v5**.

-**NOTE** - This tool does not set dimensions so you'll have to set your video dimensions before hand (ex.
-640x640)

 ## Usage